Rival bidders seek new place in the sun for Club Med

-PARIS Laurent Rigault, 53, is a child of Club Mediterranee CMIP.PA.
+PARIS, Sept 17 Laurent Rigault, 53, is a child of Club Mediterranee.
 After his first stay with his parents in 1966 he became hooked on the experience - beach shacks, communal showers and all.

 More recently he has shunned the resorts, like thousands of other holidaymakers whose decisions to head for alternative destinations has helped plunge the company into the red and left it to be fought over by two rival bidders.